 Pre-schoolers need instruction, either through structured or non-structured physical activities to develop a more holistic set of gross and fine motor skills.
-Growth Mentors believes in using sports as a vehicle to achieve mastery of various motor skills such as balance and coordination.
+Growth Mentors believe in using sports as a vehicle to achieve mastery of various motor skills such as balance and coordination.

 Sports for kids for better balance and coordination

 Balance is the ability to control a particular body position while performing a task.
 Standing on one foot and riding a bicycle are motor skills that require good balance.
-The average five-year old can balance on one foot for eight to 10 seconds.
+The average five-year-old can balance on one foot for eight to 10 seconds.

 Eye-hand coordination is the ability to use vision to process information and guide one’s hand movements.
 By age five, they should be able to button up, throw and kick a ball at a target.

 For better balance and coordination, get your child to try these three sports for kids: